Middle and High School

 The Greenleaf Friends Academy High School strives to prepare students for their future.
 Whether that future is in an institution of higher education, a trade school or the work-a-day world, it is the hope of GFA that graduates will be equipped to do their best and navigate adult life with wisdom and character.
 With a quality college prep curriculum, strong fine arts and athletic programs, and dedicated certified teachers and coaches, the students at GFA enjoy a fun-filled, challenging, high school education.

 Even more important than the college prep curriculum and extra-curricular activities is the spiritual component for the GFA high school student.
 Beginning with the high school’s annual First Week retreat, the GFA high school student is challenged to live out their relationship with Christ and live for Him fully.
 Daily devotions in their first period class, daily Bible class, and weekly Chapel also build a strong foundation for their personal faith that stays with them years after graduating from GFA.
+CLICK HERE for more info about our 2017-2018 trip.

 High School “First Week” Retreat